 All kidding aside, Mahinmi deserves some legitimate credit here.
 He worked diligently over the summer and all throughout the preseason to develop a game-ready three-point shot.
 At the end of every Wizards practice and shootaround, he can be seen taking shot after shot from long range.

 Despite having already played a decade in the NBA, Mahinmi is still adding to his game.
-Even his biggest critics should be able to appreciate that.

 MORE WIZARDS NEWS: